-When I was young I loved to help my mother in the kitchen.
+When I was young, I loved to help my mother in the kitchen.
 She taught me how to make delicious pies.
 Pineapple still is my favorite flavor today.

 I wanted to help improve our financial situation.
-I thought that I could make and sell pies for some extra income.
-I did not have a stove at our home, so I had to travel by taxi to my mother’s house.
+I thought I could make and sell pies for some extra income.
+I did not have a stove at home, so I had to travel by taxi to my mother’s house.
 We spent all day cooking together, and then I would sell our pies to our neighbors.
 This brought in a little extra income.

 I was very afraid of failure.
-I wasn’t sure if I could start my own business, or even if I could make a profit to help support my family.
+I wasn’t sure if I could start my own business or even if I could make a profit to help support my family.
 Participating in the classes from Mentors International helped me gain confidence.
 I am putting into practice the principles that I am learning.
-I have two budgets.
-One for my business and one for my family.
+I have two budgets—one for my business and one for my family.

-I went from selling about $10 USD in pies a month to selling around $75 USD a month.
+I went from selling about $10 USD in pies to selling around $75 USD a month.
 This extra income greatly helps supplement my husband’s income.
 We are also using this income to help pay off our personal debt.
 We have also started a small savings account.
-We are saving to pay tuition so that my oldest daughter can attend high school.
+We are saving to pay tuition so my oldest daughter can attend high school.

 The weekly mentoring visits I receive are so important.
 I am learning to better manage my time.
-It is very difficult to work and take care of my 2-year old daughter at the same time.
+It is very difficult to work and take care of my 2-year-old daughter at the same time.
 My daughters are a great help.
 They help watch their younger sister while I bake.
-They also help me make the pies.
-Teaching them how to cook as my mother did with me.
+They also help me make the pies, teaching them how to cook as my mother did with me.

 I am very happy with the mentoring I received from Mentors International.
-I couldn’t have done this without their lessons, support, and encouragement. – Sandra from Mexico
+I couldn’t have done this without their lessons, support, and encouragement. – Sandra from Mexico.